sulu/sulu/UPGRADE.md

 Sulu 2.6.
 This will make it easier for you to identify any bugs that may occur in the project code with PHP 8.2.

+### Custom Admin Builds npm version changed

+Sulu 2.6 now supports [npm 8, 9, 10](https://nodejs.org/en/download) and even
+[pnpm 8](https://pnpm.io/) or [bun 1](https://bun.sh/) to be used for custom admin builds.
+To support this new versions we were required to drop support for NPM 6.

 ### DocumentToUuidTransformer return type changed

 For compatibility to Symfony 7 the `DocumentToUuidTransformer` methods return types changed: